Our Research Sites

 Project Examples from CB Scholars:

 Hosted by the Department of Biomedical Informatics (DBMI) and the Division of Pathology Informatics, provides a hands-on introduction to the application of software and computational techniques to clinical and research problems.
 Biomedical informatics covers a wide range of topics including genomic and proteomic data mining, pharmacogenomics, image analysis, interface design, natural language processing, machine learning, and biosurveillance.
 CoSBBI students will participate in a crash-course in biomedical informatics, a computer programming boot camp, and intensive collaboration with a faculty mentor on an ongoing research project.
-Scholars will have the opportunity to submit their project abstracts for inclusion in a published paper describing the summer’s activities and to be considered for submission to the high school program at the annual meeting of the American Medical Informatics Association.
+Scholars will be encouraged to submit an extended abstract describing their research to the high school program at the annual meeting of the American Medical Informatics Association.

 Site Director: